-Like my song “Fly,” “Eight Days in January” is based on a fiddle tune—as you might have guessed, “The Eighth of January.”
+Like my song “Fly,” “Eight Days in January” (which kicks off the album Almost There) is based on a fiddle tune—as you might have guessed, “The Eighth of January.”
 Fiddle tunes have always struck me as some of the world’s happiest sounds, made for dancing and celebration.
 In “Fly” I followed the festive feel of the underlying fiddle tune (“Sally Goodin”), but with “Eight Days” I married the bouncy music with a ruefully sad story, and the contrast between those two moods is really what the song is about.

 “Eight Days” started when I happened to discover that the Strumstick is great for playing fiddle tunes.
 If you’re not familiar with the Strumstick, it’s a little three-stringed cross between a guitar and a dulcimer, with a diatonic fingerboard that gives you only the notes in one key.
-(I’m now the proud owner of both a G model, used on this song, and a D model.)
+I’m now the proud owner of both a G model, used on this song, and a D model.
+(You can read more about my instruments and gear here.)

 The Strumstick is just fun as hell to play, and amazingly loud too; it also gave me my song “Humming My Way Back Home.”
 Perhaps the best-known Strumstick player is Tracy Chapman.
 I first heard one in the hands of the great singer-songwriter Jennifer Kimball.